vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Śīvakrsnūstumi-on 8th of Mārg. kr.; tithivrata; Śiva deity;

-worship of Śivalinga on every 8th tithi for one year; every month different name of Śiva, different substance to be eaten up to K.; reward-freedom from all sins.
+worship of Śivaliṅga on every 8th tithi for one year; every month different name of Śiva, different substance to be eaten up to K.; reward-freedom from all sins.
 Bhav.
 U. 75.
 1-30 q. by VP folios 141b-143a.

 Śivacaturdaśivrata-ron Mārg. su.
 13th (by amānta reckoning )